 Before the cans enter their final hot water bath, they are individually weighed by these experts, and adjusted accordingly.

-Cooking Up Fun in the Oregon Fruit Products Kitchen
+Cooking in the Oregon Fruit Products Kitchen

 Our last stop of the day was across the street to the Oregon Fruit Products test kitchen.
 Here, the kids were going to meet a real live Food Scientist -- isn't that the best title ever?
 My kids were so excited to meet a Food Scientist!
 Especially Bliss Girl, who currently wants to be a scientist of some sort someday.